AKB0N/AKB0N/README.md

 ## I'm a Student!!

-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Advanced Flutter Course
 - 👯 I’m looking to contribute to open source
-- 🥅 2021 Goals: Contribute more to Open Source projects and learn as much as I can
+- 🥅 2022 Goals: Contribute more to Open Source projects and learn as much as I can
-- ⚡ Fun fact: I love to play games
+- ⚡ Fun fact: I love to play games (league of legends, super people, tft)
 <br>
 ----
 <br>